ese5160/PLANT_SURVIVAL_SYSTEM/README.md

 - **Additional Tools:**
+  - Microchip Studio for development
+  - Python of updating the WIFI driver
+  - VS code for code search and navigation
+  - Saleae Logic Analyzer for waveform analysis
+  - Lab Oscilloscope and power supply for testing
   - Custom queue manager for data handling
   - UART timeout-based reading logic for NPK
-  - PWM duty-cycle tuning routines for motor, fan, and pump
+  - PWM duty-cycle tuning routines for buzzer and fan

 ---